rudranag/Truecaller-Smsbomber_telegram_bot/README.md

 ```bash
     web: python main_webhook.py
 ```
-For the webhook version you can to scale your dynos
+For the webhook version you need to scale your dynos

 ```bash
     heroku ps:scale web=1 -a your_heroku_app_name